Tag: C#

 In this post I will do a performance comparison of the most popular IoC containers.

 Of course performance is not the only criteria when choosing a container for a project.
-Perhaps you need features like interception, then not all containers are suited.
-But if the container is "only" used for wiring up dependencies, why not choose the fastest one?
+Perhaps you need features like interception or you develop for a specific platform, then not all containers are suited.
+But especially in high-load scenarios like a web application, a fast container can help you to serve more requests in the same time, so why not choose the fastest one?

 Four years ago I wrote one of my first WPF applications.
 It was named 'BackUp' and enabled you to keep directories in sync (similiar to Microsoft's SyncToy).